AMI Energy Meter Installation, Testing, and Implementation.

 Connect Important Equipment

-Next, wire the Current Transformers (CTs) to the meter inputs.
+Next, wire the current transformers (CTs) to the meter inputs.
 Wire the Potential Transformers (PTs) too.
 CT connections measure current flow.
 PT connections measure voltage.
 If you connect these wrong, your measurements will be wrong.
 Therefore, check the polarity and phase carefully.
 Learn more about transformer connections and testing on our technical pages.

 DC Power Connection